Geropalacios/Geropalacios/README.md

 - 👋 Hi, I’m @Geropalacios
 - 👀 I’m interested in learning about programming
-- 🌱 I’m currently learning html, csss and javascript.
-Also Im IT recruiter
+- 🌱 I am currently learning html, csss and javascript.
+I am also an IT recruiter
 - 📫 How to reach me geronimo.palacios@grupo-giga.com

 <!---